 Two Rivers State Park has miles of easy to moderate trails through beautiful woods, across creeks, along a reservoir and through hilltop fields with great views of “The Valley,” an area that spans the border of NYS and PA.
-The trails are currently being remarked and there isn’t an updated map yet, so we suggest sticking to the red, yellow and blue trails if you go out this fall.
+The trails are currently being remarked and there isn’t an updated map yet, so we suggest sticking to the red, yellow and blue trails if you go out this summer.

 Logan Hill Nature Preserve is a Finger Lakes Land Trust Property and has 2.5 miles of hiking trails through woods and elevated wetlands with stunning views of meadows, ponds, forests, and hillsides.
 This is a great hike for kids!
 Learn more and download a trail map here.

 Oakley Corners State Forest has a variety of trails for all ages and experience.
 For easier, shorter trails, stick to the South trails.
 For more of a challenge, head to the North side.
 Trails are well maintained a favorite of local trail runners.
 For more info and a map, click here.

 Shindagin Hollow State Forest has several well-maintained hiking trails, including a section of the Finger Lakes Trail, and is one of the best spots for mountain biking in the Finger Lakes.
 If you prefer to stick to the road for walking or biking, Braley Hill Road goes through the middle of the trails and has parking areas.
 For more info, go to the NYS DEC website or click here for a trail map.

 Wildwood Nature Preserve is one of the conservation areas managed by the Carantouan Greenway.
 Hikers will enjoy a moderate hike along a pond, wetlands, upland woods and even an apple orchard.
 For more information, go to the Carnatouan Greenway website.